wesselsga/wesselsga.github.io/_posts/2017-05-02-freetype-harfbuzz.md

 #### Build the Solution ####
 When complete, you should end up with a freetype.dll and freetype.lib in the **objs/vc2010/x64** subfolder.

-Now, we can use the .lib and headers from freetype to build a [harfbuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/) DLL for text shaping.
+Now, we can use the .lib and headers from freetype to build the harfbuzz DLL for text shaping.

 ## Build Harfbuzz DLL ##